Fiberfab: Ellers Electric and Hybrid Electric EV conversions

 Clarence Ellers built two Aztec 7s with electric or hybrid-electric drivetrains.

 The first of Ellers' Aztec 7s was built as a pure electric car, with sponsorship from Fiberfab.

 A second car was built with a hybrid drive system.
 This car had a custom chassis made of aluminum.
 Motive power came from an electric motor driving the front wheels, and an air-cooled 436 cc Kawasaki parallel-twin motorcycle engine driving the rear wheels.
 This car was later donated to the Historic Electric Vehicle Foundation.

 NASA Battery-electric vehicle

-To test electric vehicle propulsion systems using a special dynamomoter called the "Road Load Simulator" (RLS), NASA commissioned construction of a special vehicle that was designed from the outset as an electric vehicle.
+To test electric vehicle propulsion systems using a special dynamometer called the "Road Load Simulator" (RLS), NASA commissioned construction of a special vehicle that was designed from the outset as an electric vehicle.
 A custom ladder chassis with outriggers was built by "Electric Vehicle Engineering Co."
 (EVE) of Boston, Massachusetts.
 Configured for front wheel drive, the car's running gear was from Saab.
 The body was a Fiberfab shell, and a photo from a newspaper article on the FCL site describes it as an Avenger GT.